lightandsparknpo/lightandsparknpo.github.io/about.md

 include-upcoming-events: false
 use-site-title: false
 team: false
+meta-description: Light & Spark NPO is a non-profit educational event that aims at teaching IT students industry relevant technologies and providing NGO's an online presence.

 ---
 Light & Spark NPO is a non-profit educational initiative event that aims at teaching IT/Computer-Science students industry-relevant technologies like WordPress, Microsoft Azure, Agile Scrum, Google Analytics and much more, and also help them build a website for an NGO/Non-Profit over a period of 2 days.